avanwouwe/citadel-browser-agent/docs/config/configuration.md

 ---

 # General configuration
-Citadel checks for changes in the configuration every hour, and will automatically detect if you have modified the configuration file.
+Citadel checks for changes in the configuration every hour, and will automatically detect if you have modified the configuration file, and reload it.

 For security reasons, Citadel wll refuse to load configuration that is not owned by `root/wheel` (macOS) or `Administrator` / `SYSTEM` (Windows), or that is world-writable.